Spiritual Gifts Series

 5.1 Onesiphorus and the Blessing of Mercy.
-In 2 Timothy 1:16, page 1861, we read about the blessing of mercy (“ἔλεος“) upon the house of Onesiphorus.
+In 2 Timothy 1:16, we read about the blessing of mercy (“ἔλεος“) upon the house of Onesiphorus.
 This man Onesiphorus refreshed (“ἀνέψυξεν“) Paul and was not ashamed of his chains.
 While in Rome, Onesiphorus sought out Paul, eagerly searching for him and found him.
 Onesiphorus rendered precious services to Paul while Paul was imprisoned.
 Today, the person with The Spiritual Gift of Mercy will search out (compare The Spiritual Gift of Exhortation) people suffering and imprisoned.
 Sometimes the prison may be a jail cell, but other times it may be anything that holds a person under bonds, restricting freedom and movement.
 The person with The Spiritual Gift of Mercy will render services of mercy to these imprisoned people.
 Compare The Spiritual Gift of Exhortation.

 The Ministry of Mercy to the Despised

 6.1 Despised Receive Mercy.
-In Matthew 9:9-13, page 1514, we read about Jesus calling Matthew, a tax-gatherer for the Roman conquerors.
+In Matthew 9:9-13, we read about Jesus calling Matthew, a tax-gatherer for the Roman conquerors.
 Matthew invited Jesus over for a meal and many tax-gatherers and sinners attended the dinner.
 The Pharisees, who generally hated Jesus, did not understand why Jesus ate with tax collectors and sinners.
-Jesus taught them: “It is not those who are healthy who need a physician, but those who are sick” (Matthew 9:12, page 1514).
+Jesus taught them: “It is not those who are healthy who need a physician, but those who are sick” (Matthew 9:12).
 Jesus then said: “Go and learn what this means: ‘I DESIRE COMPASSION’ (“Ἔλεος”), ‘AND NOT SACRIFICE,’ for I did not come to call the righteous, but sinners.”
 Believers with The Spiritual Gift of Mercy love to have dinner with tax-gatherers and sinners for the purpose of seeking and saving the lost.